Burhagohain

-The Burhagohain (Ahom language: Chao Phrung Mung) was one of the three original counsellors (Burhagohain, Borgohain and Borpatragohain) in the Ahom kingdom.
-Selected by the Ahom king from among the members of the Ahom nobility (Satgharia Ahom), the Burhagohain vowed not to fight for the position of Ahom kingship, rather act as a guide to the Ahom king in matters of provincial administration in an efficient manner (King Maker).
-The other original counsellors were Chao Thao Lung or Borgohain and Konsheng or Borpatragohain.
+The Burhagohain (Ahom language: Chao Phrung Mung) was one of the two original counsellors (Burhagohain, and Borgohain) in the Ahom kingdom.
+Selected by the Ahom king from among the members of the Ahom nobility (Satgharia Ahom), the Burhagohain (also written as Buragohain) vowed not to fight for the position of Ahom kingship, rather act as a guide to the Ahom king in matters of provincial administration in an efficient manner (King Maker).
+The other original counsellor was Chao Thao Lung or Borgohain.
 Both the positions (Burhagohain & Borgohain) existed from the time of the first Ahom king, Sukaphaa.
-But the third position, Borpatragohain, was appointed by Suhungmung Dihingia Raja in 1527.
+A third position, Konsheng or Borpatragohain, was added by Suhungmung Dihingia Raja in 1527.

-During the rule of Suhungmung, the Burhagohain was assigned to administer the Dihing province (the region north of the Dikhow river up to Tinsukia).
-Later, he was made in-charge of the region between Sadiya province and Gereluwa river (Dikrong) on the north bank of the Brahmaputra, as Borbarua oversaw the territories between Sadiya province to Kaliabor on the south bank.
+During the rule of Suhungmung, after the appointment of the first Borpatragohain, the Burhagohain was assigned to administer the Dihing province (the region north of the Dikhow river up to Tinsukia).
+Later, he was made in charge of the region between Sadiya province and Gereluwa river (Dikrong) on the north bank of the Brahmaputra, as Borbarua oversaw the territories between Sadiya province to Kaliabor on the south bank.

+Effectively acting as the Prime Minister of the Ahom kingdom, the Burhagohain wielded tremendous power in governmental, military and strategic matters.
+In the long history of the Ahom kingdom, successive Burhagohains (for example, Atan Burhagohain and Purnananda Burhagohain) played a decisive role in protecting the kingdom from external and internal threats.